ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~
 {: #fig-overview title="Overview of Oblivious HTTP"}

-In order to make a request to a Target Resource, the following steps occur, as
+In order to make a request to a target resource, the following steps occur, as
 shown in {{fig-overview}}:

-1. The Client constructs an HTTP request for a Target Resource.
+1. The Client constructs an HTTP request for a target resource.

 2. The Client encodes the HTTP request in a binary HTTP message and then
    encapsulates that message using HPKE and the process from {{request}}.